brucou/react-state-driven/README.md

 - the state machine is a function which **performs no effects**, and whose output depends exclusively on present and past input.
 We will use the term *causal* functions for such functions, in  reference to [causal systems](https://en.wikipedia.org/wiki/Causal_system), which exhibit the same property[^1].
-In relation with state machine, it is the same to say that an output depends exclusively on past and present inputs and that an output exclusively depend on current state, and present input[^2].
+In relation with state machines, it is the same to say that an output depends exclusively on past and present inputs and that an output exclusively depends on current state, and present input[^2].
 The causality property means state machines are a breeze to reason about and test (well, not as much as pure functions, but infinitely better than effectful functions).